gatsbyjs/gatsby/docs/blog/2019-03-03-new-schema-customization/index.md

 There are two main additions to the API:

-1. `createTypes` action, which allows one to add, extend or fix the types by passing their type definition using [Graphql SDL](https://graphql.org/learn/schema/).
+1. A `createTypes` action that allows one to add, extend or fix the types by passing their type definition using [Graphql SDL](https://graphql.org/learn/schema/).
-2. `createResolvers` Gatsby Node API, that can add or override resolvers on any types and fields in the schema.
+2. A `createResolvers` Gatsby Node API that can add or override resolvers on any types and fields in the schema.
 It can also add new fields with such resolvers.

 Why the two APIs? `createTypes` primary purpose is to _fix_ the definition for some of the Node type.
-Often one is totally happy with default resolvers that Gatsby provides and the only issue is that inference can change based on the data changes.
+Often one is totally happy with the default resolvers that Gatsby provides and the only issue is that inference can change based on data changes.

-On the other hand, `createResolvers` is to add _additional functionality_ to types. `createResolvers` also allows adding new _root fields_ to Query type.
+On the other hand, `createResolvers` is to add _extra functionality_ to types. `createResolvers` also allows adding new _root fields_ to Query type.

 ## `createTypes`

-Let's consider an example with `gatsby-source-filesystem`, where we are loading data from `authors.json` file.
+Let's consider an example with `gatsby-source-filesystem`, where we are loading data from an `authors.json` file.
 It has the following contents:

 ```json
 [